hanshasselberg/salesforce/README.md

 ## About Salesforce

 The gem tries to handle as much as possible for you.
 Provide a configuration, ```include Salesforce::Ressource``` and you are ready to go!
 At this time the available fields are already discovered and getters generated.
-At the moment only date fields are casted, others are god ol' strings.

 ## Usage